deNBI/cloud-portal-client/README.md

 #### Commandline client

 You need to have a configuration for the client.
-Just create your own yaml.file with the params described in [Configuration](#configuration) or use:
+Use your own yaml.file with the params described in [Configuration](#configuration) or use:

  ~~~BASH
 portal_client_create_config
 ~~~

-To see your view your default configuration use this command:
+To view your default configuration use this command:

  ~~~BASH
 portal_client_show_config